DeCo-DETR: Decoupled Cognition DETR for efficient Open-Vocabulary Object Detection: Appendix

+where $Y$ denotes ground-truth annotations.
+This loss updates only the backbone and decoder parameters, preserving spatial modeling capability.
 The student prototypes $A$ and teacher prototypes $P$ share the same index dimension $M$ because they are derived from the same set of multi-modal clusters in the joint CLIP embedding space.
 This correspondence is established as follows:

 \begin{enumerate} \item \textbf{Joint Clustering:} We perform clustering on the aligned pairs of region visual features and text embeddings (filtered by CLIP).
 This partitions the data into $M$ clusters, where each cluster $j \in \{1, \dots, M\}$ represents a specific shared semantic concept.